bieniu/ha-airly/info.md

 You can add this integration to Home Assistant via `Configuration -> Integrations -> button with + sign -> Airly`.
 You can add this integration several times for different locations, e.g. home and work.

 ## API Key

 To generate `API Key` go to [Airly for developers](https://developer.airly.eu/register) page.

+**Airly allows 100 requests per day.
+Default scan interval of the integration is 15 minutes (96 requests per day).
+If you want use more than one instance of the integration you have to change scan interval via config flow options to not exceed allowed number of requests.**

 [forum]: https://community.home-assistant.io/t/airly-integration-air-quality-data/124996
 [forum-shield]: https://img.shields.io/badge/community-forum-brightgreen.svg?style=popout